overturetool/overturetool.github.io/_netmeetings/Net-Meeting-103.md

 #### Github repository

 * https://github.com/vdmtools/vdmtools
-* All source code and documentation including Japanese translations are available in this repository.
+* All source code and documentation (including Japanese translations) are available in this repository.
 * GPLv3, copylefted by Kyushu University

 #### VDMTools site

 * http://fmvdm.org/
-* distributes binary packages for Mac, Linux and Windows
+* distributed binary packages for Mac, Linux and Windows
-* 245 visits to the front page
+* 245 front page visits
 * 50 downloads of binary packages

 ## Status of ViennaTalk Development